parrt/msds692/hw/search.md

 <body>
 <h2>Search results for <b>ronald reagan</b> in 164 files</h2>

+<p><a href="file:///Users/parrt/github/msan692/data/slate/1/Article247_42.txt">/Users/parrt/github/msan692/data/slate/1/Article247_42.txt</a><br>
+A Shared Vision pairs Ronald Reagan and Margaret Thatcher.
+Yes, they<br><br>

-    <p><a href="file:///Users/parrt/msan/search-parrt/data/slate/15/Article247_3872.txt">/Users/parrt/msan/search-parrt/data/slate/15/Article247_3872.txt</a><br>
+<p><a href="file:///Users/parrt/github/msan692/data/slate/10/Article247_3363.txt">/Users/parrt/github/msan692/data/slate/10/Article247_3363.txt</a><br>
-    relationship with Ronald Reagan, whom he served in the White House for eight<br>
-    Hatch also took credit for just about everything significant Ronald Reagan did<br>expansion over the last number of years.
-It's been primarily because Reagan got<br><br>
+wartime.
+"I hope that neither President Carter or Governor Reagan, if he should<br>pay $5,000 and $3,500, respectively.
+After Ronald Reagan, who was elected<br><br>

-    <p><a href="file:///Users/parrt/msan/search-parrt/data/slate/49/ArticleIP_12436.txt">/Users/parrt/msan/search-parrt/data/slate/49/ArticleIP_12436.txt</a><br>
+<p><a href="file:///Users/parrt/github/msan692/data/slate/11/Article247_3408.txt">/Users/parrt/github/msan692/data/slate/11/Article247_3408.txt</a><br>
-    his two Republican predecessors, Reagan and Bush, they would have been<br>
-    The only time Ronald<br>Reagan ever talked about Iran-Contra under oath was in a deposition for the<br><br>
+ I'd like to learn a decent salad dressing other than vinaigrette.
+Ideas?
+Well at least something other than the usual Masonic vinaigrette to Ronald Reagan brought the hall to its feet.
+The best of social<br><br>
 ...
 </body>
 </html>
 ```

 Notice that the links are URLs just like you see going to websites except they refer to a file on the local disk instead of another machine because of the `file://` prefix.
+For example, if my data is in the `github/msan692/data` subdirectory of my home directory, we see URLs like:

 ```
-file:///Users/parrt/msan/search-parrt/data/slate/49/ArticleIP_12436.txt
+file:///Users/parrt/github/msan692/data/slate/10/Article247_3363.txt
 ```

 (My data is stored in a slightly different spot than yours will be.)

+Also notice that in my search results, I am showing up to 2 lines containing at least one of the search term(s).

+You can use the template engine [jinja2](http://jinja.pocoo.org/docs/2.9/), which is part of the flask webserver that we will use later, or just slap together strings in order to create the HTML.

 ### Creating an index using `dict`